Financial Aid Policies at Colorado Mountain College

 Satisfactory Academic Progress (SAP)

-The Higher Education Act of 1965, as amended, mandates institutions of higher education to establish a standard of Satisfactory Academic Progress (SAP) for students who receive financial aid.
+The Higher Education Act of 1965, as amended, mandates institutions of higher education establish a standard of satisfactory academic progress for students who receive Title IV funds.
 This standard applies to the student’s entire academic history, whether Title IV aid was received or not.
 In order to remain eligible to receive aid at Colorado Mountain College, students must meet the standards specified for acceptable academic performance and for Satisfactory Academic Progress toward the completion of their program of study.
-You can read the detail Satisfactory Academic Progress (SAP) policy on this site.

 - Cumulative GPA: 2.0 or above.

-- Maximum Time Frame: Complete the academic program within 150% of the required number of credits needed for degree or certificate program.
-Transfer credits are taken into consideration for Maximum Time Frame.
+- Maximum Time Frame: Students must complete the academic program within 150% of the required number of credits for completion of a degree or certificate program.
+Both institutional credits and all transfer credits accepted by CMC are included in the calculation for Maximum Time Frame.